jembi/opencrvs-fhir-templates/README.md

 ## Birth Registration

-This is used to formally declare that a birth event has taken place and is used by certified applications thata re allowed to submit such declaration.
+This is used to formally declare that a birth event has taken place and is used by certified applications that are allowed to submit such a declaration.
 This starts the process for formal registration of the event.
 The event will move through a few stages being being fully registered and certified.
 There stages are declaration, verification, registration and certification.
 Certification is where the physical certificate is actually produced.

 Data captured: